Monte Zucker: Second career as a teacher

-In the 1960s most wedding photographers were members of the Professional Photographers of America (PPofA), which regularly held print competitions at meetings and conventions.
-Monte, with his innovative combination of window lighting and dual flash, started winning competitions at the state and national levels in the "Candid" category of the competitions, which gave him recognition beyond his small niche market.
-Awards in competition led to offers to teach at PPofA events and training seminars, and to writing a column on wedding photography he called "Candid Comments" in the PPofA magazine.
-He also attracted the support of sponsors such as Rolleiflex (whose cameras he used at the time) and Meisel Photo Labs (which he used for his own work).
+In the 1960s, most wedding photographers were members of the Professional Photographers of America (PPofA), which regularly held print competitions at meetings and conventions.
+Monte won competitions at the state and national levels in the "Candid" category of the competitions, which gave him recognition beyond his niche market.
+Awards in competition led to offers to teach at PPofA events and training seminars, as well as writing a column on wedding photography in the PPofA magazine.
+He also attracted the support of sponsors such as Rolleiflex and Meisel Photo Labs.

-Monte's teaching style was based on the idea of keeping the technical side of wedding photography simple to the point of being instinctive and effortless, allowing the photographer to focus 100% of their attention on interaction with the clients and putting them at ease.
+Monte's teaching style kept the technical side of wedding photography simple.
+This allowed the photographer to focus their attention on client interaction.